 - a.
-Requires officers to receive training and demonstrate proficiency in the use of any weapons issued/ authorized before carrying them; - b.
-Requires officers to qualify within every calendar year with any firearm they are authorized to use; - c.
-Requires officers to undergo refresher training at least once within every two calendar years for any issued/authorized weapons other than firearms; and - d.
-Lists procedures for addressing duty status for those that fail to qualify with any issued/authorized firearm; to include remedial training.
+Requires officers to receive training and demonstrate proficiency in the use of any firearms issued/ authorized before carrying them, on and off duty; - b.
+Requires officers to demonstrate proficiency in the use of any weapons other than firearms issued/ authorized before carrying them; - c.
+Requires officers to qualify within every calendar year with any firearm they are issued/authorized to use, on and off duty; - d.
+Requires officers to undergo refresher training at least once within every two calendar years for any issued/authorized weapons other than firearms; and, - e.
+Lists procedures for addressing duty status for those that fail to qualify with any issued/authorized firearm, to include remedial training.

-COMMENTARY: The intent of this standard is to cover the issuance, training, certification, and carrying of all authorized weapons, from non-lethal varieties to firearms.
+COMMENTARY: The intent of this standard is to cover the issuance, training, certification, and carrying of all authorized weapons, from less-lethal varieties to firearms - this is inclusive of less-lethal impact munitions, tear gas projectiles fired from a firearm style platform, etc. Off duty firearms cover those firearms that are used under the authority and authorization of the law enforcement agency.

-ADM.06.02 A written directive gives agency requirements or prohibitions for carrying any firearm(s) and ammunition while:
+ADM.06.02 A written directive gives agency requirements for carrying firearm(s) and ammunition while: